Mike Caffey: Professional career

 After going undrafted in the 2015 NBA draft, Caffey joined Jászberényi KSE of the Hungarian League.
 During his rookie professional year, Caffey averaged 15 points, 4.5 rebounds and 3.4 assists per game, and was also included to the Hungarian All-Star Game.

 On September 20, 2016, he signed with Aries Trikala of the Greek Basket League.
 He went on to average 8.4 points, 3.2 rebounds and 3.1 assists per game.

 On January 2, 2017, Caffey joined Helsinki Seagulls of the Korisliiga.

 On July 12, 2020, he has signed with BC Zaporizhya of the UA SuperLeague.

 On March 23, 2022, he has signed with Crailsheim Merlins of the Basketball Bundesliga.

 On June 27, 2023, he signed with Czarni Słupsk of the PLK.

 On July 28, 2024, he signed with CSO Voluntari of the Liga Națională.

+On August 27, 2026, Caffey signed one–year contract with Šiauliai of the Lithuanian Basketball League (LKL) and the EuroCup.